As Scales Become Separated: Lectures on Effective Field Theory: Soft and Collinear Divergences

 First we note that this diagram is UV finite, since in the limit that $\ell \rightarrow \infty$, it reduces to $\int \D \ell\,\ell^3/\big(\ell^2\, \ell^2\, \ell^2\big)$ which converges in the UV.
 However, as discussed above, we expect this diagram to exhibit both ultrasoft and collinear IR divergences, as defined by \cref{eq:DefUSandC} in the limit that $\lambda \rightarrow 0$.

-We will refer to the diagram in \cref{eq:int} as the massless Sudakov integral, and while we will solve it below in \cref{sec:RegionsMasslessSudakov} to leading power with $p$ and $\bar{p}$ taken slightly off-shell to regulate the IR divergences.
+We will refer to the diagram in \cref{eq:int} as the massless Sudakov integral, and while we will solve it below in \cref{sec:RegionsMasslessSudakov} in a different kinematic configuration to leading power with $p$ and $\bar{p}$ taken slightly off-shell to regulate the IR divergences.
 Our goal here is to explore the IR divergence structure when $p^2 = \bar{p}^2 = 0$:

 It is straightforward to take the ultrasoft limit for the loop momentum:

 where in the second step we have Wick rotated, rescaled $|\ell| = \lambda^2 \,M$, and dropped the angular dependence and any overall factors.
 This demonstrates the presence of the expected log divergence in the soft limit.